FreeConferenceCall.com: History

 The domain FreeConferenceCall.com was registered with GoDaddy on October 26, 2001, for $10 by David Erickson, founder and CEO of the Long Beach, California-based company.
 Erickson's original plan was only to offer freeware and then promote additional services at a cost.
 For the first few years since the website founding, Erickson was the only employee, performing all website coding, customer relations, and marketing functions.

 Beginning in 2005, the company formally generated revenue by entering into profit-sharing agreements with local exchange carriers (LECs) in rural areas located in the Midwestern United States, such as Farmers Telephone based in Riceville, Iowa.
 The LECs were permitted to charge interexchange carriers such as AT&T Wireless, Verizon Communications, and Sprint to connect incoming calls to conference call numbers and would split the revenue generated from this increased traffic with FreeConferenceCall.com.
-With the explosion of the first free conference provider post 9/11, FreeConference.com, designed by Peter Bouchard of Pioneer Telephone, Portland, Maine, rural LECS were receiving hundreds of millions of minutes per month.
+With the explosion of the first free conference provider post 9/11, rural LECS were receiving hundreds of millions of minutes per month.
 That led to March 2007, several long-distance service providers began blocking access to these phone numbers alleging that the local exchanges were violating several laws and Federal Communications Commission (FCC) guidelines.
 However by May 2007, "the blocking largely ceased after a stern prod by the Federal Communications Commission", according to the Associated Press.
 In June 2007, the FCC formally barred the interexchange carriers from blocking conference calls.
 FreeConferenceCall.com's business model was later indirectly regulated when the FCC enacted the Connect America Fund in 2012, ending the exemption for telephone companies in rural areas and requiring the LECs to operate like any other U.S. telephone company.